jwalton/gchalk/README.md

 ### gawk.SetLevel(level) and gawk.GetLevel()

 Specifies the level of color support.
-Color support is automatically detected using [supportscolor](https://github.com/jwalton/go-supportscolor), and [flags and command line arguments](https://github.com/jwalton/go-supportscolor#info) supported by supportscolor are also supported here.
-For example, the environment variable `FORCE_COLOR=1` will force the application to use LevelBasic (see table below), or passing the command line argument `--no-color` will force your program to run without color.
+See [the section on color detection](https://github.com/jwalton/gawk#color-detection) for details about how gawk auto-detects color support.
 You can override the detected level by calling `SetLevel()`.
 You should however only do this in your own application, as it applies globally to all gawk consumers.
 If you need to change this in a library, create a new instance:

 ```go
 var myGawk = gawk.New(gawk.ForceLevel(gawk.LevelNone))